Density measurement

 Usually, an in-line sensing head is employed, whereby a sensing window (commonly known as a prism)is wetted by the product to be measured.
 In some versions, the sensing probes must be installed insidethe pipelines or in tanks and vessels.
 They are most effective in reaction-type process applications whereblending and mixing of liquids take place.
 For example, refractometers can measure dissolved solublesolids accurately.

-Infrared diodes, lasers, and other lights may be used as sources.
-However, this measurement technique is not recommended in applications in processes containing suspended solids, high turbidity, entrainedair, heavy colors, poor transparency and opacity, or extremely high flow rates.
+is not recommended in applications in processes containing suspended solids, high turbidity, entrainedair, heavy colors, poor transparency and opacity, or extremely high flow rates.
 The readings are auto-matically corrected for variations in process temperature.
 The processing circuitry can include signaloutputs adjustable in both frequency and duration.

-Another version of a refractometer is the index of refraction type densitometer.
-For example, in the case of position-sensitive detectors, the index of refraction of liquid under test is determined by measuringthe lateral displacement of a laser beam.
+case of position-sensitive detectors, the index of refraction of liquid under test is determined by measuringthe lateral displacement of a laser beam.
 When the laser beam impinges on the cell at an angle of incidence,f the emerging beam is displaced by the cell wall and by the inner liquid.

 The lateral displacement can accurately be determined by position-sensitive detectors.
 For maximumsensitivity, the devices need to be calibrated with the help of interferometers.

-Refractometers are often used for the control of adulteration of liquids of common use (e.g., edible oils, wines, and gasoline).
+oils, wines, and gasoline).
 They also find application in pulp and paper, food and beverage, sugar, dairy,and other chemical industries.

 The Coriolis density metering systems are similar to vibrating tube methods, but with slight variationsin the design.
 They are comprised of a sensor and a signal-processing transmitter.
 Each sensor consistsof one or two flow tubes enclosed in a sensor housing.
 They are manufactured in various sizes and shapes[3].
-The sensor tubes are securely anchored at the fluid inlet and outlet points and force is vibrated atthe free end, as shownperates by applying Newton's second law of motion(F = ma).
+The sensor tubes are securely anchored at the fluid inlet and outlet points and force is vibrated atthe free end, as shownperates by applying Newton's second law of motion(

-Inside the housing, the tubes are vibrated in their natural frequencies using drive coils and a feedback circuit.
+circuit.
 This resonant frequency of the assembly is a function of the geometry of the element, materialof construction, and mass of the tube assembly.
 The tube mass comprises two parts: the mass of the tubeitself and the mass of the fluid inside the tube.
 The mass of the tube is fixed for a given sensor.
 The massof fluid in the tube is equal to the fluid density multiplied by volume.
 Because the tube volume is constant,the frequency of oscillation can be related directly to the fluid density.
-Therefore, for a given geometry 1999 by CRC Press LLC FIGURE 21.15
+Therefore, for a given geometry

-Index of refraction-type densitometer.
-The angle of refraction of the beam depends on the shape, size, and thickness of the container, and the density of fluid in the container.
+size, and thickness of the container, and the density of fluid in the container.
 Because the container has the fixedcharacteristics, the position of the beam can be related to density of the fluid.
 Accurate measurement of the positionof the beam is necessary.

 FIGURE 21.16

 Coriolis densitometer.
-Vibration of the tube is detected and related to the mass and flow rate of the fluid.
-Further calibrations and calculations must be made to determine the densities.
+Vibration of the tube is detected and related to the mass and flow rate of the

 of tube and the material of the construction, the density of the fluid can be determined by measuringthe resonant frequency of vibration.
 Temperature sensors are used for overcoming the effects of changesin modulus of elasticity of the tube.
 The fluid density is calculated using a linear relationship betweenthe density and the tube period and calibration constants.

-Special peripherals, based on microprocessors, are offered by various manufacturers for a variety of measurements.
+measurements.
 However, all density peripherals employ the natural frequency of the sensor coupled withthe sensor temperature to calculate on-line density of process fluid.
 Optional communication, interfacingfacilities, and appropriate software are also offered.

-Absorption techniques are also used for density measurements in specific applications.
-X-rays, visiblelight, UV light, and sonic absorptions are typical examples of this method.
-Essentially, attenuation and 1999 by CRC Press LLC phase shift of a generated beam going through the sample is sensed and related to the density of thesample.
+phase shift of a generated beam going through the sample is sensed and related to the density of thesample.
 Most absorption-type densitometers are custom designed for applications having particularcharacteristics.
 Two typical examples are: (1) UV absorption or X-ray absorptions are used for deter-mining the local densities of mercury deposits in arc discharge lamps, and (2) ultrasonic density sensorsare used in connection with difficult density measurements (e.g., density measurement of slurries).
 Thelime slurry, for example, is a very difficult material to handle.
 It has a strong tendency to settle out andcoat all equipment with which it comes in contact.
 An ultrasonic density control sensor can fully beemerged into an agitated slurry, thus avoiding the problems of coating and clogging.
 Inasmuch as theattenuation of the ultrasonic beam is proportional to the suspended solids, the resultant electronic signalis proportional to the specific gravity of the slurry.
 Such devices can give accuracy up to 0.01%.
 Theultrasonic device measures the percentage of the suspended solids in the slurry by providing a closeapproximation of the specific gravity.

-1. H. Eren, Particle concentration characteristics and density measurements of slurries using electro- magnetic flowmeters, IEEE Trans.
-Instr.
-Meas., 44, 783-786, 1995.
+1. H. Eren, Particle concentration characteristics and density measurements of slurries using electro-

 2. Micro Motion Product Catalogue, Mount Prospect, IL: Fisher-Rosemount, 1995.